srobotta/wp-responsible-author/README.md

 ### 1.1

+* Use checkboxes to select post types in admin.
+* Use public post types only and display their names instead of the internal key.
 * Hide post meta key from being viewed directly when editing a post.
 * Add upgrade routine with version compare.